companieshouse/node-session-handler/README.md

 }
 ```

-The `session.start()` method is used to fire up the session for the current request/response cycle and will drop your currently available session data in `res.locals.session` which you can now access at any point in your code.
+The `session.start()` method is used to fire up the session for the current request/response cycle and will fetch your currently available session data from Redis and add it to`res.locals.session` for fast and easy access for the current request/response cycle.

 The `res.locals.session` object is in the format below: